GenEpi-GenPhySE/circDetector/AnnotationRules.md

-      Intermediate classes

-   [class-1]   The class-1 includes circRNAs with Start-circRNA is identified as known exonic boundary [class-2]   The class-2 includes circRNAs with End-circRNA is identified as known exonic boundary [class-3]   The class-3 includes circRNAs mapped inside a single exon

 ### The annotation rules

  ####    Intermediate classes
-    [class-1]
-      for a circRNA located on upstream strand, the Start-circRNA corresponds exactly to an exonic 5'splice site OR
+    [class-1]  (circRNAs with Start-circRNA is identified as known exonic boundary) for a circRNA located on upstream strand, the Start-circRNA corresponds exactly to an exonic 5'splice site OR
       for a circRNA located on reverse strand, the Start-circRNA corresponds exactly to an exonic 3'splice site

-    [class-2]
-     for a circRNA located on upstream strand,the End-circRNA corresponds exactly to an exonic 3' splice site OR
+    [class-2] (circRNAs with End-circRNA is identified as known exonic boundary) for a circRNA located on upstream strand,the End-circRNA corresponds exactly to an exonic 3' splice site OR
      for a circRNA located on reverse strand, the End-circRNA corresponds exactly to an exonic 5' splice site

-     [Class-3]
+    [Class-3] (circRNAs mapped inside a single exon) The circRNA is mapped inside an exon of a described gene
+         AND
-     The circRNA is mapped inside an exon of a described gene      and    the strand of the circRNA is identical to the strand of the gene
+     the strand of the circRNA is identical to the strand of the gene

 ####     Class-E
-     The circRNA is retained in [class-1]   and   in [class-2]    and    the both associated genes are identical
+     The circRNA is retained in [class-1] and in [class-2]
+         AND
+     the both associated genes are identical

 ####     Class-pE
-     The circRNA is retained in [class-1]    or   in [class-2]    but not    in Class-E
+     The circRNA is retained in [class-1] OR in [class-2]  BUT NOT in Class-E

 ####    Class-I
      The circRNA is mapped inside an intron
-         and
+         AND
-     the strand of the circRNA is identical to the strand of the gene and
+     the strand of the circRNA is identical to the strand of the gene AND
-     The 5' boundary of the intron must be compatible with genomic coordinates of the circRNA: -5/5 nt and
+     The 5' boundary of the intron must be compatible with genomic coordinates of the circRNA: -5/5 nt AND
      The 3' boundary of the intron must be compatible with genomic coordinates of the circRNA: -60/5 nt

  ####   Class-SE
      The circRNA is retained in [class-3]
-         and
+         AND
      The described gene is not described as 'lnc', 'c', or 'pseudo'

  ####   Class-HSE
      The circRNA is retained in [class-3]
-        and
+        AND
      The described gene is described as 'lnc', 'c', or 'pseudo'